-TSA has adopted many of the provisions of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), which requires employers to ensure that individuals who volunteer or are called to serve in the uniformed services do not suffer loss in their civilian employment because of their military service.
+TSA is committed to protecting the employment and reemployment rights of employees as required under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), which requires employers to ensure that individuals who volunteer or are called to serve in the uniformed services are not disadvantaged in their civilian employment due to their military service.

 TSA strongly supports the primary goals and purpose of USERRA as part of its commitment to a model workplace, such as:

-- Encouraging non-career service in the uniformed services by eliminating or minimizing the disadvantages to civilian careers and employment resulting from such service;
+- Encouraging (non-career) service in the uniformed services by eliminating or minimizing the impact to civilian careers and employment resulting from such service;

 - Minimizing the disruption to the lives of persons serving with the uniformed services, as well as to their employers, their fellow employees, and their communities, by providing for their prompt reemployment upon completion of such service; and

 - Prohibiting discrimination against persons because of their service in the uniformed services.
-This includes performance of military service on a voluntary or involuntary basis on active duty, inactive duty training, active duty for training, National Guard duty, examination for fitness to continue military service, and funeral honors duty.
+Examples include the performance of military service on a voluntary or involuntary basis on active duty, inactive duty training, active duty for training, full-time National Guard duty, examination for fitness to continue military service, and funeral honors duty.